 In 1990 my husband Bruce and I were fortunate to move to Santa Monica and purchase our first home North of Montana.
 Three years later, we founded the two-attorney Santa Monica law firm of Sultan & Sultan, Attorneys at Law, which remains devoted to the practice of trusts, estates, probate and conservatorship law.
 We have three adult children; one daughter and two sons.

 I consider myself a social justice activist.
 I serve on the Steering and Executive Committees of Santa Monicans for Renters Rights (SMRR) and the Steering Committee of Community for Excellent Public Schools (CEPS).
-I am a member of the Santa Monica College Citizens’ Bond Oversight Committee and the Advisory Committee of Jewish World Watch which assists survivors of Genocide in Darfur and the Congo.
-I am a founding member of Santa Monica’s Kehillat Ma'arav Synagogue and served as its longtime social action chair.
-I am active in other organizations as well.
+I am active in two local Synagogues as well as a number of other worthwhile organizations.